AliTaba92/shiraz-restaurant-uat/README.md

 ## 👤 Author

-Created as part of hands-on testing exercise by an ISTQB Foundation certified tester.
+Created as part of hands-on testing exercise by Ali Tabatabaeei, an ISTQB Foundation certified tester.